Russell Hobbs 20810 Purifry Health Fryer

 Taking a look at customer feedback for the PuriFry, it has an average rating of 4 out of 5, with many customers reporting how impressed they were with the results, not just for cooking chips but for also soups, porridge, hot chocolate and Indian dahls.

-Overall, the Russell Hobbs PuriFry 20810 is a decent.
+Overall, the Russell Hobbs health fryer PuriFry 20810 is a decent choice.
 We can’t rave about it because for the money there are other low fat fryers we’ve reviewed that perform better.
 However, if you’re willing to persevere and experiment with the PuriFry, you’re likely to get excellent results.